Angnz/Showcase/index.markdown

 # Greetings people from the future,
-Im Angelus, a chimp embarking on a coding adventure.
-I'll be the first to admit, Im too stupid to code.
-Nevertheless, I'm here to share the small projects on my webpage that mark my journey toward coding mastery.
-Why, you ask?
-Well, it's all about a daring dream of time travel.
-I believe that by mastering coding, I can return to my time and shape a future where coding is second nature.
-Join me on my engaging journey, from coding novice to champion, and let me inspire you to tackle new challenges head-on.
-- Peitaideas
+I'm Angelus, a stupid non-logical chimp, and my life has taken a unique turn.
+You see, there's an alien parasite inside me, slowly consuming me from within.
+To save myself, I must master coding, a skill I'm far from adept at.
+With this knowledge, I aim to facilitate a cranial transfer into a sophisticated tech-bio entity through neuro-enhanced communication interfaces.
+It's an ambitious journey for an "intellectually challenged" chimp like me, but I'm resolute in my quest to unravel this technological enigma and save myself from my extraterrestrial guest.

+## Projects

 <div class="fenster">
-<p class="fenster-letters"><h2>Peitaideas Online Shop.</h2><hr><br> A simple shop in html, JS, and CSS.<br>It contains:</p>
+<p class="fenster-letters"><h2>Peitaideas Online Shop.</h2>
+<hr><br> A simple shop in html, JS, and CSS.<br>It contains:</p>

 <div class="console">
     <ul>